xbmc/repo-scripts/service.subsmangler/README.md

 It allows:
 1) invoking subtitle search dialog at playback start taking into account local subtitle files availability
 - recognizes if there are subtitle files already downloaded or not
-- recognizes 'noautosubs' file (per directory) and '.noautosubs' extension (per file) whose presence prevents subtitle search dialog from opening
+- recognizes 'noautosubs' file (per directory) and '.noautosubs' extension (per file) whose presence prevents subtitle search dialog from opening.
+Allows to manage it from within UI
 - tries to identify if video file includes internal forced subtitles matching preferred language

 2) detecting if subtitle file was downloaded locally and perform conversion